 RX To Launch Inter Aviation Arabia In Riyadh In February 2026

-New Riyadh-based trade fair aims to boost aviation investment, innovation, and global connectivity across the Middle East
+New Riyadh-based trade fair aims to boost aviation investment, innovation, and global connectivity across the Middle Eastinter aviation Arabia is launching during a significant period of transformation in the aviation sector, both regionally and globally.” - Vasyl Zhygalo, Managing Director, Middle East and Emerging Markets, RX

-inter aviation Arabia will spotlight Saudi Arabia's aviation ambitions as the Kingdom targets 330 million passengers annually by 2030

-Supported by RX's international event expertise, the show will bring together global stakeholders across airport development, equipment, infrastructure, and airline route expansion

-Riyadh, Saudi Arabia, 11 May 2025: RX, a global leader in events and exhibitions and the team behind industry flagships such as inter airport Europe and The Airport Show, Dubai, has announced the launch of inter aviation Arabia, scheduled to take place in Riyadh in February 2026.
+RIYADH, SAUDI ARABIA, May 12, 2025 /EINPresswire / -- RX , a global leader in events and exhibitions and the team behind industry flagships such as inter airport Europe and The Airport Show, Dubai, has announced the launch of inter aviation Arabia, scheduled to take place in Riyadh in February 2026.

 The event aims to become one of the leading platforms for the aviation industry in the Middle East, significantly contributing to advancing Saudi Arabia's Vision 2030 and its transformation into a global aviation and logistics hub.